 6. Different Metal options

 Does she like a silver, white gold, yellow gold or rose gold, platinum? or a mixture of different metals?

-Here is a great chart to show you the different colours of metals from Pictures on Gold:
+Here is a great chart to show you the different metal colours:

 Here are metal prices from most expensive to the more affordable: Platinum, 18ct Gold, 9ct Gold, Titanium, Silver, Stainless Steel.
 Platinum is the hardest and most expensive metal for engagement rings.
-The purer the gold is, the higher its ct (carat) e.g. 18ct yellow gold is purer than 9ct yellow gold.
+The purer the gold is, the higher its ct (carat) e.g. 18ct yellow gold is purer (75% pure gold) than 9ct yellow gold (37.5% gold).
 Consequently the 18ct gold will be more expensive than the 9ct.

 #Price Tip: You can use 9ct gold instead of the traditional 18ct.
 Use the extra bit of money to buy a bigger diamond as it hardly makes so much of a difference in the overall look of the ring.